BabylonJS/BabylonReactNative/README.md

 ## Supported Versions

-When using a React Native version in between the versions listed, use the previous React Native version.
-For example, React Native version 0.66 or 0.67 should use Babylon React Native versions that correspond to 0.65.

 | React Native | Babylon React Native |
 |---|---|
 | 0.64 | 1.4.0, 1.4.1, 1.4.2, 1.4.3, 1.4.4, 1.5.0, 1.5.1 |